Healthcare Business Review

 The key questions when procuring such tools are familiar, although nuanced in an AI context.
 Does it work in a population I plan to use it with, and how will you demonstrate that it works?
 It is unknown if a mammography tool trained using central European breast will work on sub-Saharan African breasts.
 Moreover, how might a vendor demonstrate that it will work in any given population?
 It may be that differences between populations in the context of the AI tool are minimal, and the tool's performance does not vary between populations.
 Still, thus far, this is generally unknown.
 The next challenge is how the tool might fit into the existing workflows and how the AI's 'view' is presented to the current practitioners.
 Without onboarding these critical stakeholders, gaining traction for any tool would be difficult.
 Various techniques, such as heat maps or ROIs, are available to highlight areas within an image for special attention to simple yes-no responses.
 Radiologists are accustomed to a well-established image presentation and interpretation routine, relying on their expertise and experience.
 Performance gains may differ depending on how and when information is presented.
 Adapting to these new tools demands a careful balance between technological innovation and the preservation of familiar diagnostic methodologies, at least in the first instance.
 Seldomly considered is performance over time.
 AI tools will not exist in a fixed ecosystem, particularly in imaging, over time.
 Acquisition systems will be replaced, software updates will be performed, and acquisition protocols will be changed.
 Maintaining performance over time will be an essential operational characteristic if successful implementation is to take place.

+If these challenges are to be met, substantial amounts of high-quality data are needed to train and test AI algorithms.
+AI models in radiology heavily depend on large datasets to learn and generalise from diverse cases.
+However, curating such datasets is a time-consuming and resource-intensive task.
 The availability of annotated images, covering a broad spectrum of pathologies and variations, is crucial for accurately training AI models.
 The challenge lies in collecting these datasets and ensuring they represent the diverse patient populations encountered in real-world clinical settings.
 An alternative model would be training and testing models in restricted populations but only badge the tool for that population, producing new models for each population.
 Given the difficulty of curating such datasets and the relatively easy access to AI training software and methodology, the value of the data is heightened, confirming Clive Humby's mantra that "data is the new oil."
 And, like oil, it isn't useful in its raw state.
 It needs to be refined, processed and turned into something beneficial.
 Data's value lies in its potential.
 In the coming years, healthcare systems that can curate and provide access to such data and link that data to outcomes will be in advantageous positions—healthcare data superpowers.

-Ethics and AI have been the subject of intergovernmental summits, with attempts to establish a broad framework
+Ethics and AI have been the subject of intergovernmental summits, with attempts to establish a broad framework.

 The challenge of getting the stakeholders on board to effect change has multiple dimensions.
 Advanced diagnostic practitioners in radiology have invested in their training and gained experience over many years.
 AI may be seen as putting them out of a Job or supercharging their productivity.
 The view taken will depend on the health system's structure and incentives.
 These highly trained individuals are naturally curious, and the question of 'how does it work?' is common and generic across all AI fields.
 Radiologists want to understand the rationale behind a diagnosis conclusion, and trust in AI tools hinges on comprehending the decision-making process.
 Some AI models, especially deep learning algorithms, are complex and are often considered "black boxes."
 Explaining how an AI system arrived at a specific diagnosis is important for gaining radiologists' trust and acceptance.
 However, this may not be possible or appropriate, with IP being intrinsic in that explanation.